Variables

 - Inheritance: base and derived class,

-members - Keywords:
+protectedmembers - Keywords:

-in derived class - Base classes should have a
+virtualin base class andoverridein derived class - Base classes should have a

-. - There are two kinds of member functions in base classes, one that would be inherited directly by the derived without any changes, the other that would be overridden, which are
+virtualdestructor; constructors, on the other hand, should not bevirtual. - There are two kinds of member functions in base classes, one that would be inherited directly by the derived without any changes, the other that would be overridden, which are

-functions. - We use a reference or pointer to the base class to call
+virtualfunctions. - We use a reference or pointer to the base class to call

-functions, such that we can use the base object or the derived object as the argument - this mechanism is called dynamic binding. - The reference or pointer to the base can be bound to a derived object - there will be an implicit derived-to-base conversion.
+virtualfunctions, such that we can use the base object or the derived object as the argument - this mechanism is called dynamic binding. - The reference or pointer to the base can be bound to a derived object - there will be an implicit derived-to-base conversion.

 - Derived-class objects should not assign values to base members.
 Use interface instead.